Sarajevo Safety Guide

 Practical advice to stay safe.

-• Use ATMs inside banks during business hours when possible
+• Use ATMs inside banks during business hours to avoid skimming devices

 • Notify your bank of travel plans to avoid card blocks